ADesprets/APIC-GraphQL/Readme.md

 ![Assembly panel GraphQL](./images/assembly-pannel.png)assembly-panel

 In the test panel, for the GraphiQL editor
-We find the history, the request , the response and the documentations/schemas information
+We find the history, the request, the response and the documentations/schemas information

 In Request: type ahead, real time error highlighting

 In the trace part, we can see all the debug information

 Do not need the introspection, because it is included in the GraphiQL editor.

 The parse action is a standard DataPower action.
 It has now a GraphQL document type